Divorce As A Way To Soften Medicaid Qualification

 Call us at 866-635-8760 or contact the firm online to discuss whether a Medicaid divorce is appropriate for your family situation.
 At the law offices of Rudolph & Bloodgood, LLC, our understanding of the issues senior citizens face, along with our experience in representing clients in divorce matters for many years, makes our firm well-qualified to guide families through difficult times.
 We know the law, and we know the rights New Jersey law provides in family law cases.

 To schedule your initial consultation with one of our attorneys, contact us online or call 866-635-8760.
-We have offices in Riverdale and a satellite office in Kinnelon.
-Both offices are handicap-accessible and have adequate off-street parking.
-We are available during regular business hours in Riverdale and by appointment in Kinnelon.
-Both offices are convenient to New Jersey Route 23 and Route I-287.
+Our office in Riverdale is handicap-accessible and has adequate off-street parking.
+We are available during regular business hours in Riverdale and are convenient to New Jersey Route 23 and Route I-287.

 Si parla Italiano